Israeli military orders the evacuation of Gaza City, an early target of its war with Hamas

-This second straight night of deadly strikes in the central town of Deir al-Balah and nearby refugee camps came as U.S., Egyptian and Qatari mediators as well as Israeli officials came together in the Qatari capital, Doha, for talks trying to push through a long-elusive deal for a cease-fire and hostage release.

-Israel and Hamas had appeared to narrow the gaps in recent days, but obstacles remain.
+Israeli ground troops have pushed into parts of Gaza City in recent days, triggering the flight of thousands of Palestinians trying to escape shelling and airstrikes.
+The past week, the military ordered Palestinians to evacuate from eastern and central parts of the city.
+There was no immediate mass exodus out of the city following Wednesday's order.
+Many Palestinians have concluded that there is no refuge in war-stricken Gaza.

+The evacuation order came after a series of deadly strikes over the past two days in other parts of the territory.
+Israeli bombardment early Wednesday hit four houses in Deir al-Balah and the nearby Nuseirat refugee camp, killing 20 Palestinians.

-Strikes early Wednesday hit three houses in the Nuseirat refugee camp, killing 12 people including five children, said authorities at al-Aqsa Martyrs Hospital, where the casualties were taken.
+Among the dead were six children and three women, said authorities at al-Aqsa Martyrs Hospital, where the casualties were taken.
 An Associated Press reporter counted the bodies.

-The camp, like others around Gaza, was originally erected to house Palestinians driven from their homes during the 1948 war surrounding Israel’s creation.
-It has grown into an urban neighborhood in the decades since.

-A fourth strike early Wednesday killed four men, three women and a child when it hit a home in Deir al-Balah, an area that is located within the “humanitarian safe zone” where Israel has told Palestinians to seek refuge as it conducts offensives in multiple parts of the Gaza Strip.
+The house hit in Deir al-Balah was located inside the “humanitarian safe zone” where Israel has told Palestinians to flee for refuge.

 The overnight bombardment came hours after Israeli warplanes struck the entrance of a school sheltering displaced families outside the southern city of Khan Younis.
 The toll from the strike rose to 31 people killed, including eight children, and more than 50 wounded, officials at the nearby Nasser Hospital said Wednesday.